cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 Update all remote CLI instances (not hosted on the manager) to the newly deployed {{< param product_name >}} version.
 Please refer to the [CLI installation guide]({{< relref "cloudify_manager/cloudify_cli" >}}) for further instructions.

-Run the following command from the client in order to connect to the load-balancer:
+Run the following command from the client in order to connect to the load balancer:
 ```bash
 cfy profiles use <load-balancer host ip> -u <username> -p <password> -t <tenant-name>
 ```